HadrienGardeur/audiobook-manifest/README.md

 In addition to the normal requirements of a `spine`, all link objects have the following additional requirements:

  - all link objects must point strictly to audio files
- - every link object must include a `duration` expressed as a ISO 8601 duration
+ - every link object must include a `duration` that provides the duration of each individual audio file

 ## Example